sd-f/comuni/README.md

 Build-Pipeline will be triggered on push on development branch!

 # Licence
-CampusCommunity is licenced under the under the [WTFPL license](http://www.wtfpl.net/).
+comuni is licenced under the under the [WTFPL license](http://www.wtfpl.net/).